Leah Borromeo: The Cotton Film

 In 2013, Borromeo started working on The Cotton Film: Dirty White Gold, which documents the epidemic of suicides amongst cotton farmers in India.
 Borromeo started working on the movie after she went on a self-funded junket with a clothing brand to check out their supply chain for an article she was writing in 2009.
 While researching the article, she came across farmer suicides.
 She took the idea of making a film to Dartmouth Films and crowdfunded the film's production and trailer.

 Controversies

 While Borromeo was protesting in a G20 campaign, she was charged with ten others on two counts of impersonating a police officer.
 She was following a group called Space Hijackers, who were travelling in an armoured personnel carrier adorned with toy machine guns.
 Borromeo later quipped that if she was guilty of impersonating anyone, it would be a stripper and not a police officer as she was wearing a boiler suit rolled down to the waist to reveal a black bra.

-Personal life

-Borromeo has one child which she is raising with her partner as gender neutral.
-She states that she refuses to tell members of her own family the sex of her child.